HazemAbuelanin/Awesome_Eyes/README.md

 > A journey to mastering engineering through **The Triangular Approach** — Books, Courses, and Projects — to become a **full-rounded engineer**.
 > This is my open notebook, my playbook, and my gift to the community.
+> Note: The repo is undergoing fixations of broken links.

 ---